yob/s3ftp/README.markdown

 ## Configuration

-1. Create a new, empty S3 bucket
-2. As root, run s3ftp --config some/path/config.yml
-3. The process will generate a default config file and exit with a usage notice
-4. edit the default config file and provide connection details for Amazon S3
-5. Upload a passwd file to your S3 bucket.
+1. Upload a passwd file to your S3 bucket.
 It should contain a single line per user and be a CSV.
 It should look something like this

    user1,password,y
    user2,password,n

-  the third column indicatest he users administrator status.
+   the third column indicates the users administrator status.
 Administrators can see all files.
 Regular users are sandboxed to their own directory.

+2. Create a config.rb file that looks something like this

+    require 's3ftp'

+    AWS_KEY    = 'foo'
+    AWS_SECRET = 'bar'
+    AWS_BUCKET = 'my-ftp-bucket'

+    driver      S3FTP::Driver
+    driver_args AWS_KEY, AWS_SECRET, AWS_BUCKET

-6. As root, run s3ftp --config some/path/config.yml again
+3. As root, run 'em-ftpd config.rb'

 ## License